 Common DUI-Drunk driving signals that Bucks County police officers or Pennsylvania State Trooper observe include:

 - Leaning on the car or other objects for balance

 - Repeating yourself

-Michael L. Saile, Jr., Esq., of Saile & Saile LLP, an experienced and local Bucks County DUI-drunk driving lawyer, can help you attack or explain any observations claimed to be made by the police.
+Caterina Saile, Esq., of Saile & Saile LLP, an experienced and local Bucks County DUI-drunk driving lawyer, can help you attack or explain any observations claimed to be made by the police.